Theodore Moustakas: Nobel prize controversy

-Despite this Moustakas and some of the co-inventors remain colleagues, and at the 2016 BU ECE symposium Nakamura gave a speech about blue LEDs, also honoring Moustakas.
+Despite this, Moustakas and some of the co-inventors remain colleagues.
+At the 2016 BU ECE symposium, Nakamura gave a speech about blue LEDs, also honoring Moustakas.

 Patent infringement lawsuits

 2015

 In 2015, Boston University won 13 million dollars in a patent infringement suit, where it was found that three companies had infringed on one of Moustakas' patents related to blue LEDs, used in various cell phones, tablets, laptops, and lighting products.
 The patent in question is titled Highly insulating monocrystalline gallium nitride thin films (US5686738A), and was filed in 1995 and granted in 1997.
+However, on July 25, 2018, the CAFC overturned the lower court and invalidated U.S. Patent No. 5686738 based on a lack of enablement.

 2002

 In 2002, Boston University was involved in a legal dispute with Nichia Corporation, centered around some of Moustakas' patents related to a GaN synthesis process for blue LEDs.
 Cree Lighting, Inc., a North Caroline company, had exclusively licensed some of these patents.
 Nichia had alleged that Cree was involved in trade secret theft, to which Cree and BU jointly sued Nichia for infringing on Moustakas' so-called buffer-layer patent.
 In the same year on November 13, the companies entered into a patent cross-license agreement, and a settlement.